A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Committee Mechanism based Federated Learning

 \section{Committee Mechanism based Federated Learning}

 The typical FL system is vulnerable to Byzantine attacks and malicious servers due to its disability to implement a serverless framework and the lack of verification for the uploaded local gradients.
-The proposed serverless FL framework CMFL overcomes these two flaws by introducing the committee mechanism.
-Under this framework, we appoint some clients participating in the training process as the committee members, which are responsible for filtering the local gradients uploaded by the remaining clients.
-Therefore, how to select committee members and aggregate the appropriate parameter from the clients requires careful consideration.
-In this work, a reliable election strategy and two opposite selection strategies are designed for convergence guarantees.
+The key insight of CMFL is to utilize the committee mechanism to implement a decentralized framework.
+Under such a decentralized framework, we appoint some training clients as the committee members, which are responsible for filtering the local gradients uploaded by the remaining clients.
+The committee members must reach a consensus on which the uploaded gradient should be used for the global updating.
+In this way, the aggregation process is controlled by all the committee members rather than one untrustworthy central server.
+As long as the number of the honest committee members is greater than that of the malicious members, attacks from malicious clients become meaningless, since the decision of the committee depends on the majority of the committee members.
+In order to guarantee the honesty of committee members and achieve a secure aggregation, we design a novel committee mechanism, including a scoring system, selection strategy, election strategy, and committee consensus protocol.
 The detailed introduction of the proposed framework and the training progress is involved in this section and the further theoretical analysis of the framework is illustrated in Section \ref{convergenceAnalysis}.